alexmartinez-ulb/F524-code/README.md

      - https://www.kaggle.com/datasets/camnugent/california-housing-prices

 The whole code is designed to run on google colab.
-To use locally, just replace the paths in the "Code_F524" to fit where you downloaded the preprocessed datasets.
+To use locally, just replace the paths in the "Code_F524" to fit where you downloaded the preprocessed datasets and delete the 4th cell of "Code_F524"